-The macOS Mojave update has brought lots of interesting features and new improvements to the macOS operating system.
-It introduced the Dark Mode, Desktop Stacks, continuity camera, privacy controls, and new screenshot tools for Mac.
-The good thing about this new macOS version is that it works well even with older Mac machines.
+The macOS Mojave update added new features and improvements such as Dark Mode, Desktop Stacks, and privacy controls.
+It also includes new screenshot tools and works well with older Mac machines.

 But while Mojave brings a lot of great features, users who upgraded to the new macOS version reported a number of issues, which Apple is still trying to address one by one.
 One of these issues is the intermittent freezing on Macbook Pro Retina.